-The technical contact associated with your order receives an email with the following information:
+When your order is provisioned and activated, the technical contact associated with your order receives an email form Episerver with the following information:

 - Default URLs for each of the environments included in your order.

 - Publish profile for Visual Studio, to be used when deploying to the Integration environment.
 A publish profile contains settings for publishing targets, databases to deploy, and other configurations.

 - Login credentials needed to log in to the Episerver environments.

 After receiving this information, you are ready to onboard and deploy websites.

 - I want to create a new site based on the Episerver CMS sample templates, and start development using Digital Experience Cloud Service.
 See Creating a new CMS site and deploying.

 - I have an existing Episerver CMS site which I want to onboard to Digital Experience Cloud Service, and continue to develop it using this service.
 See Deploying an existing CMS site.

 - I want to create a new site with Episerver Commerce, and start development using Digital Experience Cloud Service.
 See Creating a new Commerce site and deploying.